 - The book must have been published in the calendar year prior to the conference.
 For instance, the 2018 NEPCA conference honored a book published in 2017.

-- The book (or an ebook) should be sent to each of the four members of the committee.
+- The book (or an ebook) should be sent to each of the five members of the committee.

 What books are ineligible?